Our District

 • North Shore of Lake Whatcom

-Lake Whatcom Water and Sewer District provides water service to approximately 3,735 residential customers and sewer service to approximately 4,077 residential customers in an 18 square mile area encompassing Lake Whatcom.
-The District is operated by 18 full time staff persons, a five-member Board of Commissioners, and has an annual budget of about $8 million dollars.
+Lake Whatcom Water and Sewer District provides water service to approximately 11,000 people in an 18 square mile area encompassing Lake Whatcom.
+The District supplies water service to approximately 3,819 residential connections and sewer service to approximately 4,164 residential connections.
+The District is operated by 18 full time staff persons, a five-member Board of Commissioners, and has an annual budget of about $10 million dollars.

 Water Service